2xic-archive/Reverse-engineering-tool/README.md

 	-	regions with text/data etc

 #   What is the plan?
-static and dynamic reverse engineering, one package.
+static and dynamic reverse engineering, one package with a seamless interface.
 <img src="README/idea.png"  width="500px" />

 (from http://www.keystone-engine.org/docs/BHUSA2016-keystone.pdf )